pstaender/punched/README.md

 #### Wildcard

 Save keystrokes by using wildcard.
-The last active project, which matches the pattern (case insensitive) will be selected:
+The first last active project, which matches the pattern (case insensitive) will be selected:

 ```sh
   $ punched start "Punch*"